iwanzarembo/Nano_WebRelay8/README.md

 Found a bug?
 Please create an issue at https://github.com/iwanzarembo/Nano_WebRelay8

-The sketch was developed and build at codebender.cc and can be accessed at https://codebender.cc/sketch:72367

 # Version History
 - 0.2 2015/01/04
   * First version with usage of Strings